Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Are road bikes good for commuting?

 Yes!
 If you have a lengthy commute of 10 or 15 miles and need something that can cover that distance without making you late for work, then a road bike is your best bet.
 These bikes are used almost exclusively by serious cyclists, professional or non-professional.
 They can reach some serious speeds and are built to cover ground more quickly than a commuter.

 A commuter bike is built for comfort and longevity.
 You can use it for your daily commute, or just for riding around in an urban environment.
 The wider saddles and straight handlebars are meant to keep you in a comfortable, upright position for a longer time.
 They are ergonomic—designed primarily to get you where you’re going in comfort and safety.

-Commuter bikes aren’t really built to be taken on hiking trails or terrain that isn’t paved.
-They are purely for city riding within an urban environment.
+Commuter bikes aren’t really built to be taken on hiking trails or rugged, unpaved terrain.
+They are mostly for city riding within an urban environment, perhaps with the occasional gravel path thrown in.
 These bikes often use a suspension system instead of just a frame and fork, because the suspension softens the bumps and vibrations when you ride.
-They are easy to handle and don’t demand a lot of work to get you to your destination
+The best commuter bike tires are a bit wider with a good tread, making them easy to handle without demanding a lot of work to get you to your destination

 Bikes that lie ‘in between’ road and commuter

 Either a road bike or a commuter bike will get you to where you’re going, but before you decide on one of these, you should know that there are plenty of bikes that try to incorporate qualities of both these styles.

 Hybrid bikes are for those who like to swim in the middle.
 They have some qualities of a commuter bike and other qualities that lean toward a road bike or—in the opposite direction—a mountain bike.
 This makes them potentially a good choice for those who are on the fence.